What is Fund Administration in Private Equity?

 Why outsource fund administration

-One of the largest benefits of outsourcing is that it removes the back-office responsibilities from a team’s already heavy workload.
-By outsourcing accounting and reporting to a capable third-party, managers can spend more time focused on portfolio management and client relationships.
+One significant advantage of outsourcing is the alleviation of back-office responsibilities from a team’s existing workload.
+By entrusting accounting and reporting to a capable third party, fund managers can dedicate more time to portfolio management and nurturing client relationships.

 READ MORE: What is Shadow Accounting?